The security control plane for AI. So shadow AI doesn't become your next breach.

 Real-Time Alerting

-AI Gateway escalation triggersPrompt-injection attempts, exfiltration patterns, policy violations, and material exception activity escalate immediately to the SOC and security architecture team — with full context and the policy that fired.
+AI Gateway escalation triggersPrompt-injection attempts, exfiltration patterns, policy violations, and material exception activity escalate immediately to the SOC and security architecture team.
+With full context and the policy that fired.

 Weekly Threat Review